-Cats are curious creatures, which are sometimes severely misunderstood by their pet parents.
+Cats are curious creatures that are often misunderstood by their pet parents.
 For example, one specific activity brings immeasurable joy to all felines, but not so much to their owners.
 We’re talking about kneading, or “massaging” as some diplomatically call it.

 Cats can knead on any type of soft surface, including: